 During the 1885-1886 winter season, 57 Marlborough was the home of attorney William Sohier Dexter, a widower.
 He previously had lived at 24 Mt.
 Vernon.
 By the next season, he had moved to the new new home he had built at 18 Exeter.

-Charles Codman continued to own 57 Marlborough and lease it to others.
+By mid-1905, Charles and Lucy Codman had moved to Brookline, where they were living at the time of Lucy Codman’s death in January of 1907.
+He continued to own 57 Marlborough and lease it to others.

 By the 1905-1906 winter season, 57 Marlborough was the home of attorney Arthur Lyman and his wife Susan Channing (Cabot) Lyman.
 They previously had lived in Brookline.
 They also maintained a home in Waltham, where he had served as Mayor.

-Charles Codman died in October of 1918, and on June 21, 1919, Arthur Lyman purchased 57 Marlborough from his surviving children: Russell Strugis Codman; Anne Macmaster Sturgis (Codman) Cabot, the wife of Henry Bromfield Cabot; Susan Welles (Codman) Fiske, the wife of Redington Fiske; John Sturgis Codman; and Julian Codman.
+Charles Codman died in October of 1918, and on June 21, 1919, Arthur Lyman purchased 57 Marlborough from his surviving children: Russell Strugis Codman; Anne (Codman) Cabot, Susan (Codman) Fiske, John Sturgis Codman, and Julian Codman.

 The Lymans continued to live at 57 Marlborough during the 1928-1929 winter season, after which they made their Waltham home their year-round residence.

-The house was not listed in the 1930-1934 Blue Books and Lists of Residents, and was shown as vacant in the 1930-1934 City Directories.
+The house was not listed in the 1930-1934 Blue Books nor in the Lists of Residents, and was shown as vacant in the 1930-1934 City Directories.

 On November 29, 1933, 57 Marlborough was purchased from Arthur Lyman’s estate by Dr. Charles Alonzo Draper, a chiropodist.
 He and his wife, Gladys Lucie (Garrett) Draper, made it their home.
 They previously had lived (and he had maintained his office) in Dorchester.
 Their son, Charles Elliot Draper, a real estate dealer, lived with them.